Counties Manukau Health Community Health Service

-Community Health Teams comprise community services provided in the four localities of Counties Manukau Health: Mangere/Otara, Manukau, Eastern and Franklin.
+Community Health Service comprises community services provided in the four localities of Counties Manukau Health: Mangere/Otara, Manukau, Eastern and Franklin.

-Community Health Teams are an Adult Rehabilitation & Health of Older People Service (ARHOP) that forms part of Intermediary Care Services.
+Community Health Service is part of Localities Division that forms part of Intermediary Care Services.
 Cover extends from Mangere (excluding Otahuhu) to Mercer across to both coasts.

-Community Health Team services Provided by Counties Manukau Health
+Community Health Service provided by Counties Manukau Health

 Services are based at: